MicrosoftDocs/architecture-center/docs/industries/telecommunications/carrier-grade-content.md

 **Azure Cosmos DB**

 Stores application payload metadata and end-user provisioning data.
 Also used by dependent services listed above.
 Multi-master write is enabled so that data is replicated to each region, instantaneously.
-Also, zone redundancy is enabled through availability zone redundancy support (AZRS).
+Also, zone redundancy is enabled through zone-redundant storage (ZRS).

 **Gateway component**

 A custom solution component that that exists outside of the cloud.
 The gateway serves as the single endpoint for clients using protocols different than HTTP.
 It monitors the health of the backend endpoints and routes traffic to the healthy instances.

 > [!IMPORTANT]
 > Global routing is handled through DNS.
-If any global service or a foundational service isn't available, the entire system will be impacted.
+If any global or foundational service isn't available, the entire system will be impacted.

 ### Regional resources